 Start from the HEAD: hreflang and all that

+Another example is JA and JP: which code should be used to indicate Japan as a country and which one for Japanese as a language?
 This is only the tip of the iceberg.
 We must go further!
 But not too far, because it often happens that webmasters put links to other language versions on the homepage but forget to include backlinks from each language version.
 If you have many domains, this can become entangled.
 This in its turn can raise another round of problems.
 If you implemented an hreflang attribute in the code incorrectly, Google may ignore it and display a page to the user in the wrong language.
 SEMRush also listed the main troubles in this case: conflicting hreflang and rel=canonical URLs, conflicting hreflang URLs, and self-referencing hreflang URLs.
 Besides that, sometimes websites use the wrong URL type.
 Instead of an absolute URL, only the name of folders or specific parts of a URL is used, which lead to problems with the crawling and indexation.

 What else: sitemaps and…

 Another problem with large and complex websites with multiple language versions is the problem of not matching the declared language and the language of the content.
 Similar situations arise when the original content has already been published, and its translation is not yet ready.
-Unfortunately, very often the owners of web resources do not see anything wrong with publishing an English-language article on the Spanish version of the site.
+Unfortunately, very often the owners of web resources do not see anything wrong with posting an English-language article on the Spanish version of the site.
 Alas, this is a negative approach, which causes more harm than good.